SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/get_started/roadmap.md

 If you aren't sure where to find someone to give you preliminary feedback, try asking [the community](http://localhost:3000/docs/get_started#join-the-community)!
 Come to one of the Monday community meetings or ask in the Microsoft Teams forum.
 :::

-To get the interview ready:

-1. [Merge your code](../github#create-a-pull-request) into **main** or a testing branch
-2. [Create a new playground project](../github#create-and-manage-playground-projects) for the interview demonstration and pull your code into it
-3. Make sure the interview works as expected in the testing project

-Once the interview is ready, schedule a video meeting with the tester so you can watch them go through the interview.
+Schedule a video meeting with the tester so you can watch them go through the interview.
 Or they can watch you demonstrate it.
 Record the test if you can so you can focus on the test instead of taking notes.

 During the demonstration or testing: